 Second, the Board recognizes that the goals which it uses to assess compensation for most senior officers have an important technical component.
 One of the fundamental metrics that is a focus of the Corporation is the number of resource and reserve ounces of gold per share.
-Another example is that bonuses have been paid in recognition of the completion of favorable preliminary feasibility studies and for obtaining environmental approval of its KSM Project.
+Another example is that bonuses have been paid in recognition of the completion of favorable engineering studies, for increased resources at the KSM Project and for conclusion of an agreement with an aboriginal group.
 It is important for the Board to be comfortable that incentives for achieving such objectives are not jeopardizing the quality of work performed or the safety and well-being of employees.
 In the case of estimates of resources and reserves, these are typically prepared by independent consultants whose fees do not vary with the number of ounces of resources or reserves estimated by them.
 As another check on the validity of technical work, the Board has established a Technical Committee with the mandate and resources to review independently the quality of work performed and the Corporation's procedures and practices, including the prudence of the models and assumptions underlying estimates.
 The Board expects this committee to mitigate compensation risks in connection with the Corporation's long term goals.